 8. Work sales, don’t let them work you.

 If a gift on your list is on sale, buy it.
-If it’s not, you’re buying stuff not on the list and you’ll go over budget.
+If it’s not, you’re buying stuff not on the list, and you’ll go over your holiday budget.

 9. Keep track of spending.

-The “cash envelope” method is still the most solid way to keep track of your spending.
-It’s also the most Especially if you are a habitual over spender.
+The “cash envelope” method is still the most dependable way to keep track of your spending.
+It’s also the most Especially if you are an over spender.
 Follow these steps and tracking your spending will be flawless.

 - Decide how much you want to spend on each person.

-- Take out the alloted amount in cash and put it in an envelope.
+- Take out the allotted amount in cash and put it in an envelope.